orbs-network/orbs-spec/behaviors/v1_1/management-chain.md

 ### Design principles
 * Assumptions:
     * "Trust" holds inside the Node (across its VCs instances)
+    * Reference Validators set holds during VC genesis (even if an election event altered the validators set).
+    * Current Validators set is "honest" (Quorum wise) during the election transition.

 * Hierarchical VCs design: ManagementVC and dependent virtual chains (coined "ConsumerVC").

 * ManagementVC
     * Dedicated VC for cross system source of truth
     * Should be "pure": (V1) dedicated for elected validators - system config (future - subscription, and other cross VCs interaction).
     * Holds the last X states close to tip for state queries by block height (facilitates the inner node sync across its VC instances and in turn the underlying agreement).
+    * Holds an Election contract for election information.

 * ConsumerVC
     * Continuously sync system config.
+        * Update logic - depends on the record expiration.
+        * Read logic - holds until it is overwritten.
     * Close to real-time information retrieval, with small time phase shift (to support agreement - only for small inner node syncing issues (including its other VCs instances))
     * Maintain cache per block.timestamp (reference time -> offChain data).
 This implies the same context for the entire block of txs.
-    * ManagementVC availability:
+    * ManagementVC availability failures :
-        * Does not respond - ConsumerVC halts.
-        * Responds but does not progress - ConsumerVC progresses for a bounded allowed time diff (avoid running on stale config for too long).
+        * Unavailable  - currently treated as below.
+        * Available outdated information - ConsumerVC "partially halts": application state does not progress, only system state can be updated (elected validators set, reputation..).

 * Cross VCs communication:
-    * Direct HTTP Synchronous rpc calls.
+    * Intra Validator node (across its VC instances ) - Direct HTTP Synchronous rpc calls.

 * Audit node:
     * Audit node implementation relies on historical VC state queries (by block height).